hautonjt/data-pipeline/docs/pipeline.md

   - Transformer/Loader: Apache NiFi
   - Database: OpenSearch

 However, to demonstrate the pipeline working, we need an environment to gather data from.
-So, we will be redeploying the 5G core network and MonArch monitoring system from yesterday.
+So, we will be re-deploying the 5G core network and MonArch monitoring system from yesterday.

 ---

-# Redeploying the 5G Core
+# Re-deploying the 5G Core

 <style>
 blockquote {